-This program, which is separate from the Social Security retiree and survivors' program, pays monthly income to needy persons who are over 65, blind, or disabled, and have little or no regular income or assets that could be converted into money.
-A person getting regular Social Security retirement benefits may also be eligible for SSI.
-A more complete description of the program can be found on the Social Security Administration's Web site at http://www.ssa.gov/pubs/11069.html.
+This program, which is distinct from the Social Security retiree and survivors' program, pays monthly incomes to needy persons who are over 65, blind, or disabled, and have little or no regular income or assets that could be converted into money.
+A person getting regular Social Security retirement benefits may also be eligible for SSI.26 A description of the program is on the Social Security Administration's Website at http://socialsecurity.gov/pubs/EN-05-11015.pdf

 Applications for SSI should be made to local Social Security offices.
 A related Illinois program is described next.

-Aid to the aged (65), blind, and disabled (AABD)
+Aid to the aged (65), blind, or disabled (AABD)

-This Illinois program provides financial and medical aid to persons who are aged, blind, or disabled, and have modest income and assets.
-Depending on income and assets, persons may be eligible if they are (1) 65 or older, (2) visually impaired so as to be unable to do ordinary tasks, or (3) physically or mentally impaired in working.
-Some assets are not counted in determining eligibility; they include a home and attached land, an automobile required for work, assets needed for self-support, and burial funds.
+This Illinois program provides financial and medical aid to persons who are aged, blind, or disabled, and have modest incomes and assets.
+Depending on income and assets, persons may be eligible who are (1) 65 or older, (2) visually impaired so as to be unable to do ordinary tasks, or (3) physically or mentally impaired in working.
+Assets not counted in determining eligibility include a home and attached land; an automobile required for work; assets needed for self-support; and burial funds.27

-Anyone in a nursing home or similar institution who has paid for care in advance is ineligible until the money paid has been used up.
-There are other restrictions and conditions for eligibility-many of them similar to those for the federal SSI program.
-Details are available from the Illinois Department of Human Services' Help Line at (800) 843-6154 (voice) or (800) 447-6404 (TTY).
+Anyone in a nursing home or similar institution who has paid for care in advance is ineligible until the money paid has been used up.28 There are other restrictions and conditions on eligibility-many of them similar to those for the federal SSI program.
+Details are available from the Illinois Department of Human Services' Help Line at (800) 843-6154 (voice) or (800) 447-6404 (TTY).29